 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Cell-based therapy using autologous mesenchymal stem cells (MSCs) represents a perspective approach for the treatment of so far incurrable degenerative retinal diseases.
-However, the therapeutic potential of MSCs strongly depends on the cytokine environment, where these cells are delivered.
-In this study we discuss recent knowledge regarding the interactions and interplay among cytokines produced by cells of the diseased retina, inflammatory immune cells and therapeutically administered MSCs.
+Core tip: Cell-based therapy using autologous mesenchymal stem cells represents a perspective approach for the treatment of so far incurable degenerative retinal diseases.
+However, the therapeutic potential of mesenchymal stem cells strongly depends on the cytokine environment, where these cells are delivered.
+In this study, we discuss recent knowledge regarding the interactions and interplay among cytokines produced by cells of the diseased retina, inflammatory immune cells and therapeutically administered mesenchymal stem cells.
 We suggest that these interactions among cytokines and growth factors occurring in the microenvironment of the diseased retina could be critical for the outcome of the stem cell-based therapy for retinal disorders.

 Holan V, Hermankova B, Krulova M, Zajicova A. Cytokine interplay among the diseased retina, inflammatory cells and mesenchymal stem cells - a clue to stem cell-based therapy.
 World J Stem Cells 2019; In press